ClearLotus-git/writeups/TryHackMe/DailyBugle.md

 # ROOT!

 ### Conclusion
-The Daily Bugle room demonstrated how critical vulnerabilities in outdated web applications like Joomla 3.7.0 can lead to full system compromise.
-Starting with enumeration, we identified Joomla running on the target and used a known SQL Injection (CVE-2017-8917) to extract credentials from the database.
-Cracking the password hash with john gave us access to the Joomla admin panel, where we leveraged template editing for Remote Code Execution.
-From there, we escalated our privileges by inspecting the configuration.php file to obtain the MySQL root password, which was reused by a local user.
-Switching users allowed us to enumerate sudo privileges, revealing that the user jjameson could run yum as root without a password.
-Using a GTFOBins technique, we exploited the yum plugin system to spawn a root shell.
+The Daily Bugle room highlights the danger of outdated software like Joomla 3.7.0.
+We found a SQL injection vulnerability (CVE-2017-8917) that exposed credentials, which we cracked with John to access the Joomla admin panel.
+Using template editing, we achieved RCE and found MySQL root creds in configuration.php.
+These were reused by a local user, allowing us to switch users.
+With sudo rights to run yum, we exploited a GTFOBins method to gain root access.